thegetty/scores/README.md

 In addition to changes in `content/_assets/styles/custom.css` and `content/_assets/styles/variables.scss`, the following changes have been made to the template and style files in this project:

+**_includes/components/lightbox/ui.js**
+Use text labels instead of icons for full screen, next, and prev

 **_includes/components/navigation.js**
 Changed to just four links, consistent across all pages